yuyangdu01/yuyangdu01.github.io/_pages/about.md

 }
 </style>

 <p style="text-align: justify;"><font size=3> I am a Postdoctoral Fellow in Department of Information Engineering, <a href="https://www.cuhk.edu.hk/english/index.html">The Chinese University of Hong Kong</a> (CUHK).
 I received my Ph.D. degree in Information Engineering from the same institution, where I was supervised by Prof. <a href="https://www.ie.cuhk.edu.hk/faculty/LIEW-Soung-Chang/">Soung Chang Liew</a>.
 I received my bachelor's degree in Electronic Engineering from <a href="https://www.pku.edu.cn/">Peking University</a> (PKU), advised by Prof. <a href="https://ele.pku.edu.cn/dzxxen/info/1023/1115.htm">Yiming Lei</a>.
-I was a visiting student in <a href="https://seas.harvard.edu/">Harvard SEAS</a>, and my host is Prof. Prof. <a href="http://minlanyu.seas.harvard.edu/">Minlan Yu</a>.
-Before starting my PhD, I worked as an engineer in <a href="https://www.hisilicon.com/en">Hisilicon, Huawei 2012 Lab</a>.</font></p>
+I was a visiting student at <a href="https://seas.harvard.edu/">Harvard SEAS</a> in 2024-2025, and my host is Prof. Prof. <a href="http://minlanyu.seas.harvard.edu/">Minlan Yu</a>.
+Before that, I was an research engineer in <a href="https://www.hisilicon.com/en">Hisilicon, Huawei 2012 Lab</a>.</font></p>

 <p style="text-align: justify;"><font size=3>My research interests include URLLC in industrial automations, generative AIs for communication networks, and LLM inference acceleration.</font></p>